Chermside, Queensland: History

 Westfield Chermside first opened on 30 May 1957 as The Chermside Drive-in Shopping Centre with an Allan & Stark's department store and a small arcade of a dozen shops, before becoming a Myer department store.
 It was the first drive-in shopping centre in Australia.
 It was the first drive-in shopping centre in Australia.
 It is now the largest single level shopping centre in Australia, with a 3-storey Myer, as well as a 16-screen Birch, Carrol and Coyle megaplex.
 It is also home to Brisbane's first Apple Store.

 St Thomas' Anglican Church in Chermside East (now Wavell Heights) was dedicated on 13 October 1957 by Archbishop Reginald Halse.
 Its closure on 21 December 1990 was approved by Assistant Bishop George Browning.
 Its deconsecration was authorised by Archbishop Peter Hollingworth.

 The Prince Charles Hospital (a public hospital) was opened in 1959.

 The Brisbane Chest Hospital was opened in 1954 for the treatment of tuberculosis.
 As tuberculosis declined, it was renamed The Chermside Hospital in 1961 to reflect its more general healthcare role.
 Prince Charles visited Brisbane in 1974 and the hospital was renamed The Prince Charles Hospital in his honour.

 St Laurence's Anglican Church in Chermside West was dedicated on 26 February 1966 by Archbishop Philip Strong.
 It has since closed.

 The early 1970s saw the opening of Queensland's first Kmart store in Chermside, which was situated next to a Coles supermarket.
 Both of these stores closed in the mid-1990s and have been replaced with a Woolworths supermarket and specialty stores.
 Both Kmart and Coles have been relocated in Westfield Chermside.

 Craigslea State School opened 24 January 1972 and the neighbouring Craigslea State High School opened on 28 January 1975.
 Both are now within Chermside West.

 In 1975, the area known as Chermside West was established as a separate suburb.

 Prince Charles Hospital Special School closed on 30 December 1983.

 The Burnie Brae Centre (also known as Chermside Senior Citizens Centre) opened in 1984, from funds raised by the Rotary Club of Chermside.
 It was named for the Burnie Brae Homestead that had originally occupied the site.

 Holy Spirit Northside Private Hospital opened 30 July 2001; it was operated by the Sisters of Charity and the Holy Spirit Missionary Sisters.
 In September 2019 it was renamed St Vincent's Private Hospital Northside.

+In 2022, the Queensland Family History Society relocated from Gaythorne to Chermside.